 Systemic discrimination refers to the entrenched policies and practices that disadvantage minority groups.
 This can manifest in various forms, including:

-• Disparities in access to education and healthcare
+• Disparities in access to education and healthcare, such as underfunded schools in minority neighborhoods and unequal health outcomes.

 Political Challenges